Coffee Beans

 By the end, you'll be able to identify your own taste preferences in words and dial in your daily cup with intention.
 Bean selection is less about intuition than it is about building a flavor map you can reference.

-Coffee Beans Chosen by Flavor Profile Are Harder to Mismatch
+Coffee Beans Chosen by Are Harder to Mismatch

 The surest way to avoid disappointment isn't scouting bestseller lists—it's identifying which flavor you're drawn to first, then naming it.
 Rankings help gauge popularity, but the same top-ranked bean will satisfy a brightness-lover and a bitter-lover in completely different ways.
 That's where a five-type flavor breakdown becomes useful: it levels the starting point.
 Once you settle on a preference, you can narrow down origin and processing, then connect those to compatible roast levels and recipes.
 This makes recreating good coffee at home much more achievable.